-The American Academy of Family Physicians (AAFP) recognizes the urgency to improve both efficiency and quality in the delivery of medical care, including VBP as one approach.
-However, given the technical, legal and ethical challenges in designing and implementing VBP, it is imperative that physician measurement processes used in VBP should be transparent and adhere to the AAFP policies on "Performance Measures Criteria," "Physician Profiling," "Data Stewardship," and "Transparency."
+The American Academy of Family Physicians (AAFP) recognizes the urgency to improve both efficiency and effectiveness in the delivery of medical care, in which "efficiency" is understood to mean "doing the thing right" and "effectiveness" means "doing the right thing."
+VBP is one approach to achieving a balance between efficiency and effectiviness.
+However, given the technical, legal and ethical challenges in designing and implementing VBP, it is imperative that the key physician measurement processes used in VBP should be transparent and adhere to the AAFP policies on "Performance Measures Criteria," "Physician Profiling," "Data Stewardship," and "Transparency."

 The AAFP supports VBP programs that adhere to these principles:

 Based on these principles, the AAFP will use its influence to support and encourage the utilization of the following guidelines:

 Share this page